 Update: On November 2, 2018, using the DIY method, i successfully repaired the broken hardware of my MacBook Pro for $23.98 + tax.
-Drastic difference from the $400-500 estimate if i allowed the Mac Store folks to do it.
+A drastic difference from the $400-500 estimate from the Mac Store.
 At the end of this post i have appended what i did to fix the keyboard after i had exhausted the steps originally outlined in this post.
 Cheers.

 After returning from this past weekend’s WordCamp ATL 2018 — #WCATL — i opened up my MacBook and went to login, but nothing doing.
 No caps lock light, no input registering from any of the keys, and the trackpad wasn’t responsive.
 Crapht, was my first thought, i can’t afford to get replacement parts or to purchase a new MacBook right now.